Skip to main content

 5-year fixed mortgage rates in Canada

-ratehub.ca insights: Fixed mortgage rates are poised to rise as bond yields remain elevated following the outcome of the US election.
+ratehub.ca insights: Fixed mortgage rates are on the rise as bond yields soar to the 3.3% range, largely due to investor fears that the US Federal Reserve will slow its rate cutting pace.
 Getting a pre-approval is recommended when shopping to lock in a rate for up to 120 days.
 Variable rates are stable.

 As of: